msanand/msanand.github.io/_posts/2014-11-10-IoT-internet-of-things-good-bad-ugly.md

 Google, early this year, announced a new networking protocol called [Thread](http://en.wikipedia.org/wiki/Thread_(network_protocol)) that aims to create a standard for communication between household devices.
 Thread is a networking protocol and not an IOT platform, and hence is not meant to compete with OIC or AllSeen.
 Instead they could work atop the Thread protocol.

 There are competing special purpose low-level protocols like Z-Wave, Zigbee, Bluetooth Low Energy (BTLE) protocol and many more.
-Although Thread has the advantage of being IPv6 based (IEEE 802.1.4), and developers tend to prefer IP based protocol stacks over specialized ones, there is still no standardization of the communication protocol in the IoT world.
+Although Thread has the advantage of being IPv6 based (IEEE 802.1.4), and developers tend to prefer IP based protocol stacks over specialised ones, there is still no standardisation of the communication protocol in the IoT world.

 This fragmentation of standards could severely hamper interoperability, which is one of the pillars of IoT.